PyJaipur/100DaysOfCode/dhruv-gupta14/README.md

 ### Day 12
 Attended GraphQl meetup by Facebook Developer Circles, Jaipur and got to learn a lot about GraphQl Technology.

+### Day 13
+Learnt a bit about dynamic programming and solved few questions on it.
+Also tried question 5 of long challenge.